Brothers in Arms (song)

+Release

+This song was first released as a single on 18 October 1985.

 Description

-This song was written during the Falklands War and is described by some as an anti-war song.
-"Brothers in Arms" was first released as a single on 18 October 1985.
-The song is reported to be the first CD single ever released; it was released in the United Kingdom in 1986.
 The song's lyrics, influence, and impact were discussed from a variety of musical and personal perspectives in the BBC radio programme and podcast Soul Music first broadcast in September 2012.

+The song, written during the Falklands War, is usually described as an anti-war song.
 Classic Rock critic Paul Rees rated "Brothers in Arms" to be Dire Straits' fifth greatest song, citing its "dignified but lasting power" and a "stunning guitar solo."
-Spin noted the "political theme with outstanding craftsmanship in the words and music", the "quiet but authoritative" singing, and the "dark swath of Knopfler's Les paul".
+Spin noted the "political theme with outstanding craftsmanship in the words and music", the "quiet but authoritative" singing, and the "dark swath of Knopfler's Les Paul".

+Music video

 The music video, directed and animated by Bill Mather, produced by Simon Fields through Limelight Films and cinematographed by Francis Kenny, uses rotoscoping and shows the band performing, overlaid with images of the First World War.
 In contrast with the at-that-time very modern clip in "Money for Nothing", the video clip has a very classic appearance in noisy black and white images.
 It won the Grammy Award for Best Music Video at the 29th Annual Grammy Awards on 24 February 1987.

+In popular culture

-The song has appeared in several television episodes including the Due South episode "I Coulda Been a Defendant", "Two Cathedrals", the second season finale of The West Wing, and "One for the Road", the last episode of The Grand Tour presented by Jeremy Clarkson, Richard Hammond, and James May and the Miami Vice episode "Out Where the Buses Don't Run".
+The song has appeared in several television episodes including the second season finale of The West Wing, "One for the Road", the last episode of The Grand Tour presented by Jeremy Clarkson, Richard Hammond, and James May and the Season 2 episode "Out Where the Buses Don't Run" of Miami Vice.